dblanchardDev/arcgisrest/README.md

  * **password** (optional) – The password for the provided username.
 Will use an anonymous connection if not specified.

  * **verify_ssl** (optional) – Whether to verify the SSL certificates and prevent credentials from being sent over un-encrypted connections.
 Defaults to True.

+ * **timeout** (optional) – How many seconds to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple.
+To wait forever, pass a None value.
+Defaults to 3.05 seconds.

 &nbsp;
 ## Connections via Web Adaptors (or Reverse Proxies)